 In dynamic analysis, many joints have an influence on stiffness and damping.
-Such joints are modelled with spring-damper systems which also allows to model frequency dependent stiffness and damping properties (see Fig. 10).
+Such joints are modeled with spring-damper systems which also allows to model frequency dependent stiffness and damping properties (see Fig. 115).

 Figure 30: Short bolt under pretension